 It is important to note the University's endowments are not large in comparison to our U.S. public university peers.
-When we consider the top 30 endowments at Canadian and U.S. public institutions in 2009, Toronto ranked 15th in terms of size, and when compared with the same universities in terms of endowments per FTE student, Toronto only ranked 24th (see pages 13-14).
-Including the endowments of the federated universities, Toronto ranked 11th in terms of size and 18th in terms of endowments per FTE students.
+When we consider the top 30 endowments at Canadian and U.S. public institutions in 2010, Toronto ranked 16th in terms of size.
+Including the endowments of the federated universities, Toronto ranked 11th in terms of size.
+If we were to compare the endowment per FTE student with the same institutions, the University would rank lower since most of these institutions have a smaller number of FTE students.
+Page 13 shows the University's endowment by Faculties, including the endowment per FTE student.